atineoSE/openhands-trajectory-visualizer/README.md

 # OpenHands Trajectory Visualizer

-A visualizer for OpenHands conversation trajectories.
+A visualizer for OpenHands CLI conversation trajectories.
 Useful for debugging or simply for inspecting the conversation history.

 ![Event list](./img/trajectory_visualizer_event_list.png)
 Event list: get all events for every agent conversation